 As it becomes clear from FHF’s press release, the whole revenue from selling the timekeepers is going to be donated to Fisher House Foundation in order to help it to carry on its noble mission.

-The press release is curt at best, but, judging by the information that I was able to gather, the new watch is based on the Breitling Chronomat 44 automatic timekeeper.
+The press release is curt at best, but, judging by the information that I was able to gather, the American Tribute is apparently based on the 2010 Chronomat 44 automatic timekeeper.

-Powered by Breitling’s fairly new Caliber 01 automatic movement, which is designed and assembled solely in-house, the watch is an officially certified chronometer that offers not only an impressive power reserve of 70 hours, but is also quite accurate and dependable: a crucial thing for a pilot’s watch.
+Powered by Breitling’s fairly new Caliber 01 self-winding movement, which is designed and assembled solely in-house, the watch is an officially certified chronometer that offers not only an impressive power reserve of 70 hours but is also accurate and dependable: a crucial thing for a pilot’s watch.

 As usual, the dial pleases the eye with its high contrast and legibility.